More Native Shrubs (from our archive)

 The straight species, Ilex glabra, can grow up to eight feet tall, but cultivars such as “Compacta” and “Shamrock” will top out at five feet.

-Moreover, inkberries are not difficult.
-They prefer full or part sun but can handle shade.
-They like moist soil and therefore supplemental watering during droughts.
-Even so, the Native Plant Trust says they are drought tolerant.
 In the wild, the Missouri Botanical Garden database notes, inkberry “is most commonly found in sandy woods and peripheries of swamps and bogs” along the coastal plain from Nova Scotia to Florida and the Gulf Coast west to Louisiana.
 Here on Mayflower Point, we've got the "coastal" and "sandy woods" requirements covered.

 Northern bayberry, like many shrubs native to Cape Cod, is scrappy and resilient.